 “I’ll train most days a week, but it’s just about being smart as the year goes on.
 We have to balance our energy as well.
 You want to rock up on a race weekend feeling fresh, not depleted from over-training,” he says.
 “In the morning it’s cardio, going for a run or something like that.
 Then the afternoon, do a bit more of a strength session.”

 Ricciardo explains that his strength training regime is more tightly focused on combatting the issues related to G-force.
 Driving a car in excess of 300kmh tends to pull you in a number of different directions, so having the strength to wrangle back control is key.

 “My strength training would be full body and mainly focused on core stability strength.
 That chain helps us through all the G-forces and we need that a lot to hold on through the corners,” he says.
 “Even though we’re strapped into the car, our bodies still twist and flex, so we need a lot of core strength and shoulder power to deal with steering and the G-forces that follow through the neck.
 After that, we’ll do some neck training.
 So the strength of the neck training could be a 20 minute session, but then the more lower, longer stuff, so like an endurance neck training, that could be over an hour.”

-In a video with Men’s Health, Ricciardo outlines his basic core workout, detailing the movements he targets for enhanced stability and strength across his midsection.
-With an emphasis on the abductors and obliques, the workout helps him maintain correct posture and endurance over a significant period.
+In a video with Men’s Health, Ricciardo outlines his basic core workout with an emphasis on the obliques and abductors for enhanced stability and strength across his midsection.
+The workout helps him maintain correct posture and endurance over a significant period.
 We’ve put together a full week Daniel Ricciardo workout based on our discussions with the F1 legend and clips of him in action.
 Check it below.